 These other models include Trauma Focused therapy;Compassion Focused therapy, Mindfulness, and aspects of Dialectical Behaviour and Cognitive Behaviour therapy.

-I believe that people have the capacity to develop their potential for recovery, growth, health and well-being and I am passionate about supporting you to do that.
-I offer a safe, confidential and respectful space for you to do the work you need to do in a way that empowers and supports you to enhance your life in the ways that you want.
+I believe that everyone has the capacity to develop their potential for recovery, growth, health and well-being and I am passionate about supporting you to do that.
+I understand that it can be difficult to talk about personal issues and that it takes time to build trust.
+I will listen to you without judgement and offer warmth, empathy and offer a safe, confidential and respectful space for you to do the work you need to do, in a way that supports and empowers you to enhance your life in the ways that you want.